Oil Sampling Hardware Guide

 Pressurized Line

 Sampling a pressurized line on an engine equals sampling a pressurized line on any industrial forced lube system.
-The lubricant is extracted from the sump and pushed through a filter before being distributed to the needed lubrication spots through a pump.
+The lubricant is drawn from the sump, filtered, and pumped to the required lubrication points.
 The goal is to install sampling hardware in the live zone at a turbulent point past the pump and before the filter.

 Drop Tube